 You may have recently heard about the two bills, PIPA and SOPA, or possibly even experienced the Internet “black out” associated with these bills on January 18, 2012.
-In fact, check out this NBC Learn video from that day: SOPA Protests Grow.
 But, perhaps you do not know much about them except for what the acronym stands for and why they were introduced.
 This feature will help give a little background information on these two bills - along with some others that you may not have heard about, and provide you with some great resources to explore including videos, articles, webinars, and websites.

 So, what are PIPA and SOPA?

 PIPA: The “Preventing Real Online Threats to Economic Creativity and Theft of Intellectual Property Act of 2011” or also known as the Protect IP Act was introduced on May 12, 2011, by the U.S. Senate and is chiefly sponsored by Sen. Patrick Leahy.
 This bill would allow the U.S. Department of Justice (DOJ) and copyright holders to file the court case which would result in “blocking access to and cutting revenue sources for websites, give copyright holders additional power to sue ‘rogue’ or infringing websites, encourage ad networks (e.g. Google, AdSense) and payment processors (e.g. MasterCard) to cut off service to websites (Section 5)” (American Library Association’s “PIPA, SOPA, and the OPEN Act Quick Reference Guide”)